 - Excessive fatigue

-Truth is its thrown around normally with misunderstanding
+The truth is it’s thrown around normally with misunderstanding.

-Now overtraining get thrown around anytime someone if fatigued or tired at a training session or gym workout, “yo your looking washed out or something like your training to much” Because thats how all us athletes sound right!?! … anyway, while sometimes this could actually be the case most of the time it not.
-There are many factors that could contribute to this, lack of sleep, less than adequate nutrition & For this blog its going to be overreaching.
+Now overtraining gets thrown around anytime someone is fatigued or tired at a training session or gym workout, “yo you’re looking washed out” or something like “you’re training to much” Because that’s how all us athletes sound right!?! … anyway, while sometimes this could actually be the case, most of the time it’s not.
+There are many factors that could contribute to this, lack of sleep, less than adequate nutrition & for this blog it’s going to be overreaching.

-So that I can explain what’s happing when I say overreaching.
-I need to take it right back to your initial program or phase & with any good program progressive overload will be at the centre of improving your performance by using the FIIT principle, adjusting the Frequency, Intensity, time & type of training that you are doing to achieve positive adaptions for increase performance.
+So that I can explain what’s happing when I say overreaching I need to take it right back to your initial program or phase & with any good program progressive overload will be at the centre of improving your performance.
+This uses the FIIT principle, adjusting the Frequency, Intensity, Time & Type of training that you are doing to achieve positive adaptions for increase performance.

-With sports performance a key method especially in elite athlete training is to go into a period/ phase of functional over reaching, this is accounted for within the program it’s self.
+With sports performance a key method especially in elite athlete training is to go into a period or phase of functional over reaching, this is accounted for within the program itself.

 For example athlete A –

-Pushing your athlete tactfully & meaningfully to increase performance.
+Pushing an athlete tactfully & meaningfully to increase performance

-Now the flip side to that is doing exactly what I said above only this time Athlete B does not have the rest period & continues to chew through training like a possessed monster, however has noticed no increase performance.
+Now the flip side to that is doing exactly what I said above only this time Athlete B does not have the rest period & continues to chew through training like a possessed monster, however they notice no increase in their performance.